MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/serviceworker.md

     });
     ```

-1. The Service Worker is activated, firing the `activate` event.
-This is often when developers cleans up outdated caches and such.
+1. The Service Worker is activated, which triggers the `activate` event.
+Use this event to clean up outdated caches.

     ```javascript
     self.addEventListener( "activate", event => {